-Today is St. Andrew’s Day, the patron saint of Scotland, and in 1529 Henry VIII was metaphorically kilt.
+The 30 November is St. Andrew’s Day, the patron saint of Scotland, and on this day in 1529 King Henry VIII was metaphorically kilt.

 (brief pause for applause)

-Many historians have, inexplicably to me, been very sympathetic to Henry’s “plight” of having to live with a strong-willed wife and a strong-willed fiancé in the same house.
-Woe unto Henry, for the hens do peck.
+Many historians have, inexplicably to me, been very sympathetic to Henry’s “plight” of having to live with a strong-willed wife and a strong-willed fiancée in the same house.
+Woe unto Henry, for the hens do peck!
 The thing is, Henry is the only one to blame for this fluster cluck of hens.
-He’s trying to throw Katherina off yet still have her baby him, while at the same time making his mistress live with them and having his courtiers treat her as queen.
-Moreover, I am of the opinion that Anne was coerced into agreeing to marry him in the first place because he would NOT give up, so she was stuck in purgatory for a spoiled man she didn’t really love.
+He was trying to divorce Katherina but still have her baby him and like him, yet at the same time was making his mistress live with them and having his courtiers treat Katherina’s rival as the de facto as queen.
+Meanwhile, the mistress was being forced to live with Henry’s wife, whom everyone thought of as the REAL queen.
 If that is not a situation to make women testy, I don’t know what is.
+Moreover, I am of the opinion that Anne was coerced into agreeing to marry him in the first place because he would NOT give up, so she was stuck in this purgatory for a spoiled man she didn’t really love.

 Some historians have also “pitied” Henry because he couldn’t win an argument with either woman.
 I don’t pity him, but I will say that I reckon him to have been flabbergasted by his verbal comeuppance.
 Henry was a polymath and genius trained in rhetoric by the finest minds in Europe and feted by none other than Erasmus himself, and he was the king, anointed by God Almighty to rule England … yet his first two queens routinely handed him his butt in his hat during a fight.
 No man, even if he could, would have dared to have done that to his monarch.
 Katherina and Anne, however, saw him as a man, and they were sick of his nonsense.

+Henry was probably also mortified that women were besting him in arguments.
 Women, the lesser sex, were thought to be less capable of logic and rhetoric than men.
 Women were supposed to be overly emotional (compared to reasonable men) and rely on emotionalistic drivel to get their way.
 Women were not supposed to be able to rip a man’s argument apart like used tissue and throw it in his face.
-Nonetheless, Katherina and Anne kept on doing it to Henry.
+Nonetheless, Katherina and Anne kept on doing just that to Henry.

-No wonder he married Jane Seymour next.
+No wonder Henry married Jane Seymour next.
 She was the human equivalent of rice pudding – sweet, dense, and bland.
 There is no historical evidence of her ever besting Henry in an argument.
-Henry could outwit Jane should occasion call for it.
-He could finally feel himself to be superior to his wife in truth, rather than in cultural expectation.
+There is no evidence that she ever argued with Henry at all.
+The king could always outwit Jane should occasion call for it, and if she was just playing dumb to please him she did it well enough to fool him completely.
+He could finally feel himself to be superior to his wife in truth, rather than merely in cultural expectation.